ops-center/searchlight/docs/pod-alerts/pod_volume.md

 demo          Active    4m
 ```

-### Check status of all pods
+### Check volume of pods with matching labels
-In this tutorial, we are going to create a PodAlert to check status of all pods.
+In this tutorial, a PodAlert will be used check volume stats of pods with matching labels by setting `spec.selector` field.
 ```yaml
 $ cat ./docs/examples/pod-alerts/pod_volume/demo-0.yaml